worldbank/alternative-data-for-crisis/notebooks/review-notebooks/getting-started-with-github.md

 git config --global user.email "your-email@example.com"
 ```

-###s Cloning a Repository
+#### Cloning a Repository

 Our course is stored on a GitHub repository on `remote`.
-In order to have a copy of it on your `local` machine, you need to clone it from the `remote` to `local`
+In order to have a copy of it on your `local` machine, you need to clone it from the `remote` to `local`.

-1. Open the terminal/command line and navigate to the path where you want to store the course material
+1. Open the terminal/command line and navigate to the path where you want to store the course material.
 2. Go to `https://github.com/worldbank/alternative-data-for-crisis`, press `code` button and copy the link for cloning
 that fits your needs.
 ```{figure} ../images/clone_repo.png